matheus0312/BrytonUtilities/README.md

 Frustrated with this experience, I've analyzed the .fit files to understand how the route information is encoded and created python scripts to "translate" .gpx in .fit without errors.

-This work is based on the idea and execution of two others designed for bryton units TBD
+This work is based on the idea and execution of two others designed for bryton units: https://github.com/andbue/ors2bryton and https://github.com/erosinnocenti/openbryton.

+Also some algorithms were based on the implementation done on https://github.com/GoldenCheetah/GoldenCheetah.

 As far as my research goes, this is the first project to work with the bryton 420 unit, due to this (and the fact that it is the only one I own) this project is primarily focused on this model.
 If you want to add functionalities for other units fell free to help, I just can't test and guarantee compatibility since I don't own others.